adithyakirank/adithyakirank/README.md

 - 👋 Hi, I’m @adithyakirank
 - 👀 I’m interested in ...
-Firmware, Python + Django, CI/CD pipelines, Automation
+Firmware, Python + Django, CI-CD / Automation

 <!---
 adithyakirank/adithyakirank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.